saiba-tenpura/server-setup/README.md

 For a full list of the executed actions and available configurations please refer to the original repositories of the used roles.
   * [ansible-role-security](https://github.com/geerlingguy/ansible-role-security)
   * [ansible-role-docker](https://github.com/geerlingguy/ansible-role-docker)
-  * [ansible-role-firewall](https://github.com/saiba-tenpura/ansible-role-firewall/tree/custom) - A slightly modified version of the Ansible firewall role originally written by Jeff Geerling. ([Exact differences](https://github.com/geerlingguy/ansible-role-firewall/compare/master...saiba-tenpura:ansible-role-firewall:custom))
+  * [ansible-role-firewall](https://github.com/saiba-tenpura/ansible-role-firewall/tree/custom) - A slightly modified version of the Ansible firewall role originally written by Jeff Geerling.
+(The exact differences can be viewed [here](https://github.com/geerlingguy/ansible-role-firewall/compare/master...saiba-tenpura:ansible-role-firewall:custom).)

 ## Inventory Variables
 A couple of additional variables are defined in the inventory group_vars to control multiple options of the executed roles.